Install a pool dd if=/dev/zero of=/tank.zpool bs=1M count=4096 zpool create tank /tank.zpool osctl pool install tank # List pool layout zfs list NAME USED AVAIL REFER MOUNTPOINT tank 5.50M 874M 41.5K /tank tank/conf 30.5K 874M 30.5K /tank/conf tank/ct 24K 874M 24K /tank/ct tank/log 30K 874M 30K /tan

 lxc-start, one for each

-tank/repository contains local caches for remote template repositories.
+tank/repository contains local caches for remote image repositories.

-Whenever you create a container using a template from a remote repository,
+Whenever you create a container using an image from a remote repository,

-the downloaded template is cached for later use.
+the downloaded image is cached for later use.

-Users representing user namespaces are stored in dataset
+Users representing user namespaces are stored in directory

-Inside LXC path are directories representing containers, containing config
+by containers.
+Inside LXC path are directories representing containers,

 Let's create a container and see it in action: